jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **[ZOOM LiveTrak L-8](https://zoomcorp.com/en/us/digital-mixer-multi-track-recorders/digital-mixer-recorder/LIVETRAK-L-8/)**, Mixer

-**Windows**: Latency is around 19ms (measured with local server with ping time of 0 ms) using "L-8 Driver" (ASIO, 07/02/2020) from [zoomcorp.com](https://zoomcorp.com/).
+**Windows**: Latency is around 19 ms (measured with local server with ping time of 0 ms) using "L-8 Driver" (ASIO, 07/02/2020) from [zoomcorp.com](https://zoomcorp.com/).
 Driver can be downloaded from link to device and clicking "Support & Downloads".

 **macOS**: Not yet tested